Professional Reviews

 CloudVPN Streaming & Torrenting

-CloudVPN is terrible for streaming — it works with HBO Max, but it can’t access other top sites like Netflix, Amazon Prime, and Disney+.
-Also, it can’t access BBC iPlayer since it doesn’t have a server in the UK.
+CloudVPN is terrible for streaming — it works with Max, but it’s not compatible with other top sites like Netflix, Amazon Prime, and Disney+.
+Also, it doesn’t work with BBC iPlayer since it doesn’t have a server in the UK.

-If you’re looking for a top streaming VPN, I’d go with ExpressVPN — it consistently works with Netflix, Amazon Prime, Disney+, and BBC iPlayer, and it can also access 65+ other streaming apps.
+If you’re looking for a top streaming VPN, I’d go with ExpressVPN — it consistently works with Netflix, Amazon Prime, Disney+, and BBC iPlayer, and it’s also compatible with 100+ other streaming apps.

 CloudVPN Streaming & Torrenting

 I also don’t recommend using CloudVPN for torrenting.
 While it works with popular P2P apps like uTorrent and qBittorrent, it only has P2P servers in 20+ countries and it leaks DNS data (meaning your ISP can see which P2P sites you’re accessing).
-There are significantly better P2P VPNs out there — for example, Private Internet Access supports P2P traffic on servers in 80+ countries, provides full leak protection, and also comes with port forwarding (lets you connect to more peers to get faster downloads).
+There are significantly better P2P VPNs out there — for example, Private Internet Access supports P2P traffic on all servers, provides full leak protection, and also comes with port forwarding (lets you connect to more peers to get faster downloads).

-Overall, CloudVPN can’t access most top streaming sites (it only works with HBO Max).
+Overall, CloudVPN doesn’t work with most top streaming sites (it only works with Max).
 Also, it’s not safe to use for torrenting because it suffers DNS leaks.

 CloudVPN Plans & Pricing

 CloudVPN has paid monthly and yearly plans.
-It allows 6 simultaneous connections, which is on par with the industry average of 5–7 connections.
+It allows 6 simultaneous connections, which is on the lower end of the industry average of 5–10 connections.

 CloudVPN accepts multiple payment methods including credit/debit cards, cryptocurrencies, Paymentwall, Google Pay, Apple Pay, and more.
-But I’m disappointed how CloudVPN doesn’t come with a money-back guarantee — most top VPNs provide a 30-day money-back guarantee (and CyberGhost VPN has a 45-day money-back guarantee for its yearly plans).
+But I’m disappointed how CloudVPN doesn’t come with a money-back guarantee — most top VPNs provide a 30-day money-back guarantee (and CyberGhost VPN has a 45-day money-back guarantee for its long-term plans).
+It does offer a 24-hour free trial to test the product, but I’d feel much safer if I had more time to see if it suits my needs.

 CloudVPN Ease of Use: Mobile & Desktop Apps